Supplemental instructions and guidance for filing under the excessive interest and financing expenses limitation rules

 Part 2I — Cumulative Unused Excess Capacity (CUEC)

-Amalgamations: When there has been an amalgamation of two or more corporations (referred to as a “new corporation” and the “predecessor corporations”) under subsection 87(1), report in boxes 122, 123, and 124, the total of the amounts of the predecessor corporations for each of the preceding years pursuant to paragraph 87(2.1)(a.1).
-Updated
+Amalgamations: When there has been an amalgamation of two or more corporations (referred to as a “new corporation” and the “predecessor corporations”) under subsection 87(1), report on lines 122, 123, and 124, the total of the amounts of the predecessor corporations for each of the preceding years pursuant to paragraph 87(2.1)(a.1).

-Wind-ups: If a subsidiary has been wound up in circumstances described in subsection 88(1.1), report in boxes 122, 123, and 124, the aggregate of the amounts of both the parent and the subsidiary corporation for each of the preceding years pursuant to subsection 88(1.11).
-Updated
+Wind-ups: If a subsidiary has been wound up in circumstances described in subsection 88(1.1), report on lines 122, 123, and 124, the aggregate of the amounts of both the parent and the subsidiary corporation for each of the preceding years pursuant to subsection 88(1.11).

-If there is an amalgamation, windup, or loss restriction event, the amounts reported in boxes 122, 123, and 124 in the current tax year might not match what was reported in previous years.
-In such cases, the CRA will not automatically make adjustments but may contact the taxpayer to confirm that the amounts are correct.
-Known errors in cumulative unused excess capacity (CUEC) calculations from prior years should be corrected by submitting an amended Form T2SCH130 for the affected years.
-New
+If there is an amalgamation, windup, or loss restriction event, the amounts reported on lines 122, 123, and 124 in the current tax year might not match what was reported in previous years.
+In such cases, the CRA will not automatically make adjustments but may contact the corporation to confirm that the amounts are correct.
+Known errors in CUEC calculations from prior years should be corrected by submitting an amended Form T2SCH130 for the affected years.

 Amounts allocated on Form T2224 Transitional Election Under the Excessive Interest and Financing Expenses Limitation Rules:

-If your corporation or any of its eligible pre-regime group entities have a ratio of permissible expenses of 40% in the first tax year in which the rules apply, report the amount of group net excess capacity allocated in part 2, section 4 of Form T2224 in part 2I as follows:
+If the corporation or any of its eligible pre-regime group entities (as defined in subsection 7(2) of Bill C-59) have a ratio of permissible expenses of 40% in the first tax year in which the rules apply, report the amount of group net excess capacity allocated in part 2, section 4 of Form T2224 in Part 2I as follows:

 The amounts allocated in part 2, section 5 of Form T2224 are used when completing Part 2I in the two tax years following the first tax year in which the rules apply.